 The Youngman Group is one of the world’s leading suppliers of access equipment, lighting towers and events products.
-They have distributors in more than 25 countries, from our European neighbours France and Belgium, through to locations such as Singapore, Australia, Nigeria and Qatar.
+They have distributors in over 25 countries, from France and Belgium through to Singapore, Australia, Nigeria and Qatar.

-The programme has proved a great success for the Youngman Group and has already led to a repeat of the programme for a new group.
+The programme has proved a great success for the Youngman Group and has already led to a second cohort.

 "The needs that we identified early on in the planning process were varied, but some central themes included the need to develop individuals themselves, the critical importance of succession planning, and getting people to think beyond their own areas of responsibility."